MammadDavari/CARER-Emerging-Pattern-Mining-Module/README.md

 		from the Dataset

 2. How to config
-	* There is a confgi file called "configuration.xml"
+	* There is a confif file called "configuration.xml"
 	* In the Configuration file all the tags within "DataSet" node belongs to the configuration of the dataset
 	* All activity labels should be under the "Activity_Label" node, otherwise the activity label would be ?????? in the preprocessing phase
 	* "Event_Format_Regex" is a regular expression that matches the event lines in the dataset and groups them such that:
-		   i. first group specifies the year within which the event happened ii. second group specifies the month within which the event happened iii. third group specifies the day within which the event happened iv. forth group specifies the hour within which the event happened
+		   i. first group specifies the YEAR within which the event happened ii. second group specifies the MONTH within which the event happened iii. third group specifies the DAY within which the event happened iv. forth group specifies the HOUR within which the event happened
-		   v. fifth group specifies the minute within which the event happened vi. sixth group specifies the second within which the event happened vii. seventh group specifies the millisecond within which the event happened viii. eighth group specifies the sensor name of the event ix. ninth group specifies the value that the sensor read
+		   v. fifth group specifies the MINUTE within which the event happened vi. sixth group specifies the SECOND within which the event happened vii. seventh group specifies the MILLISECOND within which the event happened viii. eighth group specifies the SENSOR NAME of the event ix. ninth group specifies the VALUE that the sensor read
-		   x. eighth group specifies the Activity Label if exists
+		   x. eighth group specifies the ACTIVITY LABEL if exists

 	* Set your desired directories if necessary
 	* Set minimum support and minimum discriminative power of your choice

 3. How to run
-	* create a new project in your desired IDE and move the "src" folder containments to the src folder of your project.
-Add "data" folder and "configuration.xml" file to your project's root, too.
+	* create a new project in your desired IDE and move the "src" folder content into the src folder of your project.
+Add "data" folder and "configuration.xml" file to your project's root, as well.
-	* there are 3 runnable .java files in the tests package
+	* there are 3 runnable .java files in the tests package that you can run
 	* you should run stages in order specified by the "stage#" prefix.
 If you want to run a stage separately make sure that there exists necessary files for that stage in advance